Debt Management and Your Credit Score

 The other options are to go to an accountant or solicitor and enlist them as an insolvency practitioner.
 They will still charge you, but their fees are still lower than a debt management company who generally charge you extra on top of the normal service charge.

 An insolvency practitioner will help you work out a payment plan based on what you can afford to pay back.
 This can be a lump sum payment to creditors or a regular monthly amount.
-When you settle on this, you may payments through your insolvency practitioner and they distribute the money to the relevant creditors after taking out their fee.
+Once you agree to this, you make payments to your insolvency practitioner.
+They deduct their fee and then distribute the remaining money to the appropriate creditors.

 When the Amount You Owe is Too Big